jack-avery/rasbot/modules/README.md

 </div>

 Modules that use a config store it under `modules/config/[your Twitch ID]`.
-By default, the only config in here will be for `cmdadd`.
+By default, the only configs in here will be for `cmdadd` and `prefix`.

 It's recommended you look at the module (it will have the same name in `modules`, just with the `.py` suffix) in your text editor of choice to see a better description of each option before changing anything.

 Some modules require configuration before they can work, e.g. the `request` module which requires you to grant it some credentials for interfacing with the osu!
 API and IRC.

+> Modules only create their default config when first imported, so you'll have to create a command with it first to create the file.

 ---